jet/equinox/DOCUMENTATION.md

 in terms of the above `interpret` function signature.
 This allows that aspect of the behavior to be unit tested cleanly.
-The overall chain of processing can then be represented as a [composed method](https://wiki.c2.com/?ComposedMethod) which can then summarize the overall transaction.
+The overall chain of processing can then be represented as a [composed method](https://wiki.c2.com/?ComposedMethod) which can then manage the overall transaction.

 ### Idiomatic approach - composed method based on side-effect free functions